ovh/docs/pages/web/hosting/restore-import-on-database-server/guide.en-gb.md

 > [!primary]
 >
 > Please note that the [Private SQL](https://www.ovh.co.uk/web-hosting/sql-options.xml) and [Cloud Databases](https://www.ovh.co.uk/cloud-databases/) solutions do not give access to the host, but to the databases hosted on it; there is no root user access.
-Generic SQL commands work normally, and software such as HeidiSQL, SQuirreL or Adminer are fully compatible.
+Generic SQL commands work normally, and software such as HeidiSQL, SQuirreL or Adminer is fully compatible.
 >

 ### Restoring and importing a database from the Control Panel